SpecFlowOSS/SpecFlow/docs/Extend/Decorators.md

 # Decorators

 SpecFlow supports decorators which can be used in feature files.
+Decorators can be used to convert a tag in a feature file to an attribute in the generated code behind file.

 ## Example decorator